aammd/UBCadv-r/08_FunctionOperators/Kim_FunctionOperators.md

 ### Chapter Notes

+A function operator is a function that takes one (or more) functions as input and returns a function as output

+- behavioral FOs change the behavior of a function, e.g. ensuring that a function only runs once
+- output FOs manipulate the output of a function, e.g. capturing errors
+- input FOs modify the inputs to a function, e.g. `vectorize()` or `partial`
+- combining FOs use function composition and logical operations to combine multiple functions

+best to make the function the last argument of the function wrapping it

+memoisation: modify a function to automatically cache its results - from library(memoise) A memoised function can run much faster because it stores all of the previous inputs and outputs, using more memory

 ***
 ### Exercises 1

 1. Write a FO that logs a time stamp and message to a file every time a function is run.
+    ```
+    dot_every <- function(n, f) {
+  	i <- 1
+  	function(...) {
+    	if (i %% n == 0) cat(".")
+    	i <<- i + 1
+    	f(...)
+  		}
+	}
+    ```

 1. What does the following function do?
 What would be a good name for it?